How to Create an Educational Website or a Learning Management System

-However, we can make a list of special ones you as an educational website owner might want to add to it.
+However, we can make a list of some special ones that you as an educational website owner might want to add to it.

 This one is pretty obvious yet worth attention.

-Since most online education services use videos as one of the most used forms of content delivery, a video player is what’s often in demand.
+Since most online education services use videos as one of the most used forms of content delivery, a video player is what’s often demanded.

 Consider making this feature as useful and convenient as possible.
 That is, try to make it functional.

 - 10 seconds rewind and forward.

 - Play from the moment you stopped the previous time.